 Scope and Validity Assessment of the Data Breach

-Cybersecurity experts have expressed skepticism regarding the claimed scale of the breach, particularly given TalkTalk’s current subscriber base of approximately 2.4 million customers.
-However, preliminary analysis of the exposed data samples reveals substantial amounts of legitimate personal information, including customer names, email addresses, IP addresses, and contact numbers.
-The presence of historical customer records could potentially explain the discrepancy in the reported numbers.
+Cybersecurity experts have expressed skepticism regarding the claimed scale of the breach, particularly given TalkTalk’s current subscriber base of roughly 2.4 million customers.
+Available reporting nevertheless indicates that at least some of the sample data appeared legitimate, including names, email addresses, IP addresses, and contact numbers.
+The most plausible explanation is that the exposed dataset includes historical records rather than only active subscribers.

 Technical Analysis of the Security Incident